cloudfour/drizzle-builder/README.md

 `{Object}` source globs and "basedirs" for different types of drizzle resources.

 The `glob` property is probably more straightforward: that's a glob to match files of that type of resource.
-The `basedir` property is directory level to start keying the associated object from.
+The `basedir` property is directory level to start keying the associated object from—sort of like a "relative path" to use as a root for keying the resources.
 It should be a `{string}` that matches one of the directories in the `glob` expression.

 The default value of the `src.patterns` property, e.g.:
 ```